 Depart from the Coke Plant and run down scenic Jefferson Street toward the Paducah Riverfront.
 You'll pass the Legendary Chief Paduke Statue, Frenchtown Station, the Lower Town Arts District and the National Quilt Museum before reaching Paducah "Wall to Wall" Murals.
 Turn right on Water Street and then right on Broadway to return through Historic Downtown back to Midtown and the Coke Plant.

 Depart from the Coke Plan down Jefferson Street, like the 6-mile loop.
 Instead of coming back up Broadway, you'll take the Greenway Trail from the Paducah Riverfront.
 Catch the Greenway Trail on the opposite side of the floodwall, follow it past the Holiday Inn Paducah Riverfront and Paducah-McCracken County Expo Center into Bob Noble Park.
 Depart Noble Park, crossing Park Avenue onto Cruse Avenue, beside GolfMart.
-Follow Cruse Avenue to Central Avenue, across from Pizza By The Pound and Strickland's Seafood.
+Follow Cruse Avenue to Central Avenue, across from Pizza By The Pound.
 Take Central Avenue to West Jefferson Street, where you will turn left to return to the Coke Plant.

 From the Coke Plant, pass Flower + Furbish to head down 31st Street behind Paducah Middle School.
 Take a left on Jackson Street and a right beside Domino's Pizza onto 29th Street, before you reach Red's Donut Shop.
 Take 29th Street over to Tennessee Street and turn left.
 Take a right on 25th Street, passing historic Brooks Stadium.
 Continue on and take a left on Old Mayfield Road and a quick right onto Chester Hack before you reach 21st Street.
 Take a left to go under the overpass and continue on until you reach Caldwell Street.
 Take a right to go by Robert Coleman Park and Sprayground.
 Once you reach the Loop (U.S. Highway 60), continue toward Historic Downtown to the riverfront.
 Embark on the Greenway Trail, and follow the "8-mile loop" back to the Coke Plant.